 All audit and non-audit services by our independent registered public accounting firm are pre-approved by our Audit Committee.
-For audit services, the independent accountant provides the Audit Committee with an audit plan, including proposed fees in advance of the annual audit.
+For audit services, the independent registered public accounting firm provides the Audit Committee with an audit plan, including proposed fees in advance of the annual audit.
 The Audit Committee approves the plan and fees for the audit.